JonnoFTW/htm-models-adelaide/README.md

 TODO
 ----

-* Create a web service similar to the tutorial one to show a map of intersections and their anamaly states
+* Create a web service similar to the tutorial one to show a map of intersections and their anomaly states
 * Create a warning system that sends an alarm when anomalous traffic is observed that may indicate an incident
 * Possibly link neighbouring models together, so that upstream and downstream flows are taken into account, although the inputs of upstream/ downstream intersections can just be fed into the model.